hnmike/hnmike/data engineer lab 1 (202411160846).md

 ## 2️⃣ **Run Postgres**

-There are two methods to get Postgres running locally.
+There are <mark class="hltr-purple">two methods </mark>to get Postgres running locally.

 ### 💻 **Option 1: Run on local machine**